SmoothDude6969/Smooth-s-CGLurker/README.md

-# PublicLurker 7.5.3, Release1.1
+# PublicLurker 7.5.3, Release1.1 // Crazy Games - beta 1

-Reach out to @deadfish7 on Discord for any questions!
+Reach out to @deadfish7 on Discord for any questions conerning the original code.

+## Crazy Games - Beta 1

+### I've made a couple of edits to make PublicLurker compatible with CrazyGames, I hope you all enjoy it :D ~heythereu

 ## Installation: